Most notices have a 30-day deadline — act fast

 Let Our CA Handle Your Notice.

-If you're in Karbi Anglong and you've received an income tax notice — or you're anticipating one based on a high-value transaction, scrutiny risk, or known mismatch — get in touch now, before the deadline pressures start mounting.
-Our team can review your notice, explain what it means in plain language, and outline your options within hours of you reaching out.
-There's no fee for the initial review, no obligation to engage, and no pushy follow-up if you decide not to proceed.
-Reach us at 6367744602, on WhatsApp, or via our contact form.
-For Karbi Anglong clients, we work on transparent fees (₹2,500 – ₹8,000), realistic timelines (7–15 days), and written engagement letters — no surprises, no hidden charges, no contingent components.
-Whatever your situation, the first step is the same: share the notice with us, and we'll take it from there.
+If you're in Karbi Anglong and you've received an income tax notice — or anticipate one based on a high-value transaction or known mismatch — get in touch before deadline pressures mount.
+Our team can review your notice, explain it in plain language, and outline your options within hours.
+No fee for initial review, no obligation to engage, no pushy follow-up.
+Reach us at 6367744602, on WhatsApp, or via the contact form.
+Transparent fees (₹2,500 – ₹8,000), realistic timelines (7–15 days), written engagement letters — no surprises.